greglook/alphabase/README.md

 A simple cross-compiled Clojure(Script) library to handle encoding binary data in different bases using defined alphabets.
-If you've ever wanted a simple way to encode a byte array as hexadecimal, base32, or base58, this library is for you!
+If you've ever wanted a simple way to encode a byte array as a hexadecimal string, or base32, or other bases, this library is for you!

 ## Installation